Hermann-web/Hermann-web/README.md

 ### Hello World 👋
 I am a fullstack software engineer and a junior data scientist
+- 🌱 Coding almost everyday since 2018: Clean code with design patterns
-- 🔭 Working on a movie recommendation project
+- 🔭 Working on (ML && full stack && software && website) (personal || freelance) projects
-- 🌱 Learning deep learning for image processing
-- 🌱 I’m currently a cesure student
+- 🌱 Keeping up with the innovations in AI
+- 🌱 Currently data scientist working on software freelance projects
-- 👯 I’m looking to collaborate on ML, OCR, NLP projects.
+- 👯 Looking to collaborate on ML, OCR, NLP projects.
 - 📫 How to reach me:
   - mail: hermannagossou6@gmail.com
   - linkedin: https://www.linkedin.com/in/agossou-hermann/